ASKED QUESTIONS ABOUT

 Some instructors offer online testing, while others require a proctored environment.
 Proctored exams may be taken in the college Testing Center or at an approved proctor location.
 Special forms/approval must be completed prior to testing in an off-site proctored environment.
 See your instructor for details.

-10. How much does a Online course cost?
+10. How much does an Online course cost?

-The cost is usually the same as for traditional classes on the Chipola campus.
+The cost is the same as for traditional classes on the Chipola campus.

 11. Can I take a combination of Online courses and on-campus courses at the same time?